-It seemed that there was no end for this trend, but, surprisingly, the last year the tide has turned and serious watchmakers started to re-introduce their most popular models in less intimidating bodies.
+It seemed that there was no end to this trend, but, surprisingly, the last year the tide has turned and serious watchmakers started to re-introduce their most popular models in less intimidating bodies.

-Since the dial of the watch basically remained the same (with only minor styling differences, but the same layout of numerous indicators and sub-dials,) the weight-loss program was limited to the timekeeper’s bezel.
+Since the dial basically remained the same (with only minor styling differences, but the same layout of numerous indicators and sub-dials,) the weight-loss program was limited to the timekeeper’s bezel.
 It has become visibly thinner, providing the watch with a more slender, more graceful appearance.

 Judging by the official specs, the watch is still powered by the same JLC Caliber 876-440B hand-wound movement.

-Featuring a twin-barrel design, the watch offers as many as 192 hours (8 days) of guaranteed power reserve, which is very convenient for a piece that is supposed to be worn only on special occasions and cannot be placed into an automatic winder.
+Featuring a twin-barrel design, the watch offers as many as 192 hours (8 days) of guaranteed power reserve, which is convenient for a piece that is supposed to be worn only on special occasions and cannot be placed into an automatic winder.
 In order to keep the watch running, you will only have to manually wind it just once a week.

-JLC knows a thing or two about “interface design,” so, despite presenting a lot of information, the dial of the watch sports a highly legible layout.
+JLC knows a thing or two about “interface design,” so, despite presenting a lot of information, the dial sports a highly legible layout.

 At 1 o’clock there is a small Day/Night indicator that has a small aperture that turns red between 10 PM and 3 AM marking the time when cannot change the date without risk of damaging the movement.

 The date, month and day of week sub-dials are placed at 3, 6 and 9 hours respectively.
 As you can see on the photos, the day of week sub-dial shares its space with the moon-phase indicator.
 Regrettably, the latter displays the current phase of the moon with a simple hand making the whole display a lot less spectacular.